juji/recipience/README.md

 recipience.error [Function(err)]
 ```

 An `error` means the end of the stream.
 If an error happens, the stream is marked as `done`.
 No data will come out from the stream after error happens.
-In effect, the consumer system will follow the `catch` flow, and continues.
+In effect, the Receiver system will follow the `catch` flow, and continues.

 #### recipience.done
 As in `recipience.error`: